-The promotion of green growth and sustainable development can address socioeconomic disparities through a focus on investment, infrastructure development, employment and skills development.
+Promoting green growth and sustainable development can address socioeconomic disparities by focusing on investment, infrastructure development, employment and skills development.

-Through our work, we support public, private, and philanthropic sectors to fuel inclusive growth and help clients create developmental priorities in line with a low-carbon future and enhance energy and resource efficiency.
+Through our work, we support public, private and philanthropic sectors to fuel inclusive growth.

 Review of plan to grow skills in energy sector